EternalMath: A Living Benchmark of Frontier Mathematics that Evolves with Human Discovery: Introduction

 Leveraging this pipeline, we present \textbf{EternalMath}, a benchmark consisting of research-level problems derived from the latest mathematical discoveries.
 Our evaluation of frontier LLMs on \textbf{EternalMath} reveals a substantial performance gap compared to traditional benchmarks.
 Even state-of-the-art models struggle to maintain logical consistency across the multi-stage derivations required by our theorem-grounded tasks, highlighting persistent limitations in handling real-world research mathematics.

-In summary, our contributions are threefold: \begin{itemize} \item We propose an executable, theorem-grounded benchmark construction pipeline that transforms recent peer-reviewed mathematical results into parameterized and verifiable problem instances, enabling scalable and low-cost generation of research-level evaluation data without large-scale expert authoring. \item We introduce \textbf{EternalMath}, an instantiation of this pipeline that yields a dynamically extensible mathematical reasoning benchmark grounded in real-world research problems, with high difficulty, strong discriminative power and robust resistance to data contamination. \item We evaluate state-of-the-art LLMs on \textbf{EternalMath} and demonstrate that frontier-level mathematical reasoning remains far from saturated, revealing persistent limitations of LLMs on real-world research-level mathematical tasks. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We propose an executable, theorem-grounded benchmark construction pipeline that transforms recent peer-reviewed mathematical results into parameterized and verifiable problem instances, enabling scalable and low-cost generation of research-level evaluation data without large-scale expert authoring. \item We introduce \textbf{EternalMath}, an instantiation of this pipeline that yields a dynamically extensible mathematical reasoning benchmark grounded in real-world research problems, with high difficulty, strong discriminative power and robust resistance to data contamination.\footnote{To ensure full reproducibility, the complete dataset, parameterized meta-templates, and executable Python scripts are publicly available at \href{https://anonymous.4open.science/r/anonymous-403B}{anonymous link}.} \item We evaluate state-of-the-art LLMs on \textbf{EternalMath} and demonstrate that frontier-level constructive and quantitative mathematical reasoning remains far from saturated, revealing persistent limitations of LLMs on real-world research-level mathematical tasks. \end{itemize}